Dishwasher Not Dissolving Your Soap Pods? Here’s Why

 Multimeter

-To do it, set your multimeter to the resistance setting.
+Please use a multimeter and set it to the resistance setting.
 Then, touch each probe to the terminals.

 You should get a reading between 4 and 14 ohms (or the one recommended by the manufacturer).

 If that’s not the case, the heating element will need to be replaced.
-You can do this on your own or call a professional.
+You can do it yourself or call a professional.

-If your dishwasher pod is not dissolving, chances are you have water flow issues.
+If your dishwasher is still not dissolving your pods, there’s a good chance you have water flow issues.

-To check if that’s the case, you simply need to switch on the dishwasher to a washing cycle.
-After a few minutes, press the pause button and/or slowly open the dishwasher door, and see if water is sitting in the bottom of the unit.
+To check if that’s the case, you simply need to switch your dishwasher to a washing cycle.
+After a few minutes, press the pause button and slowly open your dishwasher door, and see if water is sitting in the bottom of the unit.

-If the water seems low, try taking a pitcher of water and adding it to the dishwasher.
-If the pod dissolves properly with the additional water, then the lack of water was the main issue.
+If the water seems low, try taking a pitcher of water and adding it to your dishwasher.
+If the pod dissolved properly with the additional water, then the lack of water was the main issue.

-This may happen if the water supply valve connected to your dishwasher is not fully open or if the water supply line is blocked or kinked.
+A lack of water can happen if the water supply valve connected to your dishwasher is not fully open or the water supply line is blocked or kinked.

 But, if adding the pitcher of water doesn’t solve the issue, then the water flow problem is probably caused by a worn-out motor.
 Unfortunately, a new motor costs anywhere from $250 to $550, and you’ll need to call a professional.

-There are a few different reasons why your dispenser door is blocked or jammed and can’t open.
-One reason is you may be overfilling your dishwasher or stacking the dish rack improperly.
-If this is the case, there could be a dish or part of the dish that is keeping the door from opening during the washer cycle.
+There are a few reasons why your dispenser door is blocked or jammed and can’t open.
+One factor can be overfilling your dishwasher or stacking the dish rack improperly.
+In such cases, dishes can keep the door from opening during the washer cycle.

-The solution to this is simple: restack the dishwasher and ensure that no dish is blocking the dispenser door.
+To solve this problem, restack the appliance and ensure that no dish is blocking the dispenser door, so your dishwasher can release the pod and dissolve it.
 Then, make sure that no tall utensils or large dishes are near the dispenser door, which will ensure that there is free movement of the door.

-A second reason the door isn’t opening is that it is getting stuck.
-This can occur when the door becomes faulty for whatever reason, such as a broken latch.
+A second reason why the door isn’t opening is that it is getting stuck due to a faulty latch.

-A good cleaning of the door and the latch may remedy the situation, but if it does not, a repair is necessary.
+A good cleaning of the door and the latch can remedy the situation, but if it does not, a repair is necessary.

 Dishwasher dispenser door locked

-Bear in mind that if the dispenser is not properly closed or if it does not open during the dishwasher cycle, you can be sure the dishes won’t come out clean.
+If the dispenser is not properly closed or does not open during the dishwasher cycle, you can be sure the dishes won’t come out clean.

-If you wish to avoid problems with the dispenser in the future, you can simply place your pod directly in the dishwasher’s tub, allowing you to bypass the dispenser entirely.
+If you wish to avoid problems with the dispenser in the future, you can place your pod directly in your dishwasher’s tub, allowing you to bypass the dispenser entirely.

-Yet another reason your dishwasher pods aren’t dissolving during the wash cycle is due to the spray arms not working as they should.
+Yet another reason your dishwasher pods aren’t dissolving during the wash cycle is that the spray arms are not working as they should.

 Ultimately, the best way to inspect the spray arms is to take them out and look carefully for any signs of damage.
-They can be removed in a counterclockwise motion or with the use of a screwdriver.
+They can be removed in a counterclockwise motion or with a screwdriver.

 But, if the spray arms are indeed damaged, they must be replaced with new ones.
-Don’t worry, though – spray arms typically cost around $15-$30.
+Don’t worry – they typically cost around $15-$30.

 Conclusion

-Remember, if your dishwasher pods are not dissolving, you’ll need to check the water temperature, the water flow, and the spray arms.
+Remember, if your dishwasher is not dissolving your pods, you’ll need to check the water temperature, heating element, water flow, and spray arms.
 If there’s a more serious issue with your dishwasher, you’ll require a diagnosis from a qualified technician.

-Thanks for reading this quick article.
+Thanks for reading this short article.
 If you found it helpful, please check out our other related posts below.